Llewxamris/PEA-framework/md/process.md

 line.
 A disadvantage with this methodology was the short sprint cycles.
 Two weeks meant that the team had to juggle testing thoroughly, with being able to demonstrate functionality.
 However, this simply required the team to better manage its time, which resulted in a better system overall.
+Lastly, agile introduces an aspect of continuous testing.
+That is, tests are constantly run and updated to ensure the quality of the site stays at its peak.